What are heat maps and which types can you use?

 Know what you want to verify

-Supplement your heatmaps with session recordings
+Supplement your heat maps with session recordings

-Drawing conclusions too early from your web heatmap
+Drawing conclusions too early from your web heat map

-Relying solely on heat maps findings
+Relying solely on heat map findings

 Not blocking your IP

-Improving your website with heatmaps – three key pages explained
+Improving your website with heat maps – three key pages explained

 Homepage & landing pages

 In many cases, your homepage is the first place visitors come across on your site.
-And you know what they say – you can only make a first impression once, so it better be a good one!
+And you know what they say – you can only make a first impression once, so it better be a good one.

 Among others, a homepage heat map will assist you with: